Advertisement

 Is applying at Adams Metropolitian Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
 Adams Metropolitian Housing Authority administers 2 programs (HCV, Public Housing) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 401 E 7th St, Manchester, OH.
+Always apply directly through the housing authority's official portal or in person at their office at 401 E 7th St, Manchester, OH.

 How long is the wait at Adams Metropolitian Housing Authority?

 Wait times at Adams Metropolitian Housing Authority depend on demand in Manchester, funding levels, and your priority status.
 With approximately 438 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on March 21, 2026 when the Public Housing list changed from "unknown" to "closed."
+The most recent status change we tracked was on June 5, 2026 when the HCV list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Adams Metropolitian Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?